Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB380', 'How to insert an RVL step into Manual Test')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB380.aspx">KB380</a> How to insert an RVL step into Manual Test

 Sometimes it makes sense to automate certain steps of a Manual Test.
-If you prefer to implement automatic steps in RVL then include the AUTO  helper function into your test.
+If you prefer to implement automatic steps in RVL then include the AUTOВ  helper function into your test.

 ### <a onclick="return RegisterKbClick('KB379', 'Processing registration Emails')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB379.aspx">KB379</a> Processing registration Emails